yongjieliang/yongjieliang.github.io/_pages/about.md

   - /about.html
 ---
 <!-- -->
-I am a PhD student at the Life Science Institute of Guangxi Medical University in Nanning, China.
+I am a PhD student at the Life Sciences Institute of Guangxi Medical University in Nanning, China.
 I earned my MSc degree in 2025 from Guilin University of Electronic Technology.
 My research interests lie at the intersection of computational science and life sciences, with a specific focus on medical image analysis, behavioral equivalence, and data mining.
 I am passionate about leveraging computational methods to address complex biological and medical challenges.
 Please feel free to explore my work and contact me for potential collaborations.

 Education
 ======